 Space is a dynamic and rapidly evolving area, which is essential to the Alliance’s deterrence and defence.
-In 2019, Allies adopted NATO’s Space Policy and recognised space as a new operational domain, alongside air, land, sea and cyberspace.
-It will guide NATO’s approach to space and ensure the right support to the Alliance’s operations and missions in such areas as communications, navigation and intelligence.
-Through the use of satellites, Allies and NATO can respond to crises with greater speed, effectiveness and precision.
+In 2019, Allies adopted NATO’s Space Policy and recognised space as a new operational domain, alongside air, land, maritime and cyberspace.
+This policy guides NATO’s approach to space and ensures the right space-based support to the Alliance’s operations and missions in such areas as communications, navigation and intelligence.

 © SpaceX Starlink Mission

-- The information gathered and delivered through space-based satellites is critical for NATO activities, operations and missions, including collective defence, crisis response, counter-terrorism and disaster relief.
+- The information gathered and delivered through satellites is critical for NATO activities, operations and missions, including collective defence, crisis response and counter-terrorism.
+Through the use of satellites, Allies and NATO can respond to crises with greater speed, effectiveness and precision.

 - In 2019, Allies adopted a new Space Policy and declared space an operational domain.